 You can spend hours on end discovering the various temples and palaces or enjoying the viewpoints over the dense jungle.
 Make sure you follow the path from Grupo Norte towards the museum to visit the lesser known structures.
-Less spectacular, but the surrounding nature and small waterpools definitely make up for it!
+The ruins might be less impressive, but the surrounding nature and small waterpools definitely make up for it.

 5. Yaxchilan and Bonampak

-Jungle-shrouded Yaxchilan is one of the lesser known sites, but one of the most important classic Maya cities in Mexico!
+Jungle-shrouded Yaxchilan is one of the lesser known sites, but one of the most important classic Mayan cities in Mexico!
 Getting there is half the fun: it involves a 40 minute boat ride on the Usumacinta river, the natural border between Mexico and Guatemala.

 The ruins are famous for their ornate roofcombs, with Edificio 33 being the best example.
 Yaxchilan is not as overrun with tour groups as the more famous sites, so you can easily satisfy your inner Indiana Jones by exploring the labyrinths with a headtorch, avoiding spiders and bats alike!

 A trip to Yaxchilan usually takes in Bonampak as well, a site that remained hidden deep in the Lacandona jungle until 1946!
-It is of a very different nature compared to most Maya sites and a lot smaller too.
+It is of a very different nature compared to most Mayan sites and a lot smaller too.
 Bonampak means “painted walls” and this is exactly what this site is about.
 After you’ve climbed the main pyramid, you will find three different rooms inside the “Templo de las Pinturas” where vivid frescoes (some of them badly weathered, most of them in a surprisingly good state) depict the battle between Bonampak and a rival city.
 It is better to go with a guide or have a guide book at hand, because there is little explanation on the site itself.

 Because of the variety, the culture and the history, I found Chiapas one of the most interesting states I visited in Mexico.
 Have you been?
-Any more tips for a future visit?
+Any further tips for a Chiapas itinerary?